top of page

 Board Run Initiatives

-Our POA Board members are working on a host of initiatives to help better our Texas Grand Ranch community.
-These include working closely with the county commissioners, local government, contractors, etc. to ensure our property owners have the best community possible.
+Our POA Board members are working on several initiatives to help better our Texas Grand Ranch community.
+These include working closely with the county commissioners, local government, contractors, etc., to ensure our property owners have the best community possible.

-Note: Below are some of our current projects that are being run by the 2023 POA Board.
+Note: Below are some of our current projects being run by the 2025 POA Board.

 Tree Stump